By: Thomas Kearney, NFI Certified Master Hearth Professional

 Review the manufacturer's guidelines before placing a fire pit near flammable materials, as each one will be different.

-In most cases, you need to keep your fire pit at least 20-25 feet away from your house or combustible structure.
-Allow for 3 feet of clearance on each side and 6 feet above your fire pit.
+In most cases, you need to keep your fire pit at least 20-25 feet away from your house and any other combustible structures, like sheds and pool houses.
+Plan for at least 3 feet of clearance on each side and 6 feet above your fire pit.

-If you have an awning over your deck, you'll need to consider flame height and BTU output, too.
+If you have an awning or overhang above your deck, you'll need to consider flame height and BTU output, too.
 You may even need to go for a model with a lower BTU output to ensure you have the proper overhead clearance.

 6. Accessories for Safe Burning

-There are a few accessories available that help make your fire pit safer.
-These include screens and spark guards, covers, and non-combustible bases.
+There are a few accessories available to ensure a safe fire pit experience.
+These include spark screens and guards, covers, and non-combustible bases.
+It’s also a good idea to have a fire extinguisher nearby in case of emergencies.

 Screens and spark guards